 When asking how many candles are on a menorah, the most common answer is nine.
 This is because today, the menorah is most often associated with Hanukkah, the Jewish celebration of the seven-day battle against the Greek-Syrians in which the Jews reclaimed their Second Temple.

-At that point, only a single days' worth of oil was found inside the temple to keep the menorah lit.
+According to tradition, the temple menorah was to remain lit at all times, but only a single days' worth of pure oil was found inside the destroyed temple to keep the menorah lit.
 However, during the reclaiming ceremonies, the oil lasted for eight days, at which time new oil could be purchased.
 This is seen as a miracle, and the reason for the number of candles on the Hanukkah menorah.